-A brilliant email design is crucial to the success of your email marketing campaign, and in representing your brand effectively.
+A brilliant email design is crucial to the success of your email marketing campaign, as well as in representing your brand effectively.
 Despite best efforts, we understand that it can sometimes be difficult to find inspiration!
-This week at Newsletter Academy we thought we’d do something a little different and show you some of our favorite show-stopping email designs and what we love about them.
-Let’s get started!
+Here are some of our favorite show-stopping email designs and what we love about them...

 One: The Welcome Email

-We couldn’t think of a more appropriate place to start than the welcome email!
-This is your first opportunity to introduce new customers to your brand and show them what you’re all about.
+A welcome email is your first opportunity to introduce new customers to your brand and show them what you're all about.
 We think Starbucks have done a great job in this example.
 The email design is simplistic, cool, on brand and immediately makes the customer aware of what benefits the company can offer them.

 Our favorite part: We love the handwritten "welcome" on the coffee cup as a classic twist on their signature gesture of writing customers' names on their drinks!